Business Partner Dispute Liability in Florida

 The Business Interest Itself

 The judgment creditor may also pursue the defendant’s interest in other businesses.
-A single-member LLC interest in Florida does not receive charging order protection—the creditor can reach the LLC’s assets directly.
+A single-member LLC interest in Florida does not receive charging order protection—a creditor can reach the LLC’s assets directly.
 A multi-member LLC interest receives charging order protection, which limits the creditor to receiving distributions rather than seizing LLC assets or assuming management control.

 Asset Protection for Partner Dispute Defendants